klahnakoski/mo-auth/docs/device-flow.md

 }
 ```

-This `public_key` will be used by the server to confirm the same Device is making subsequent requests.
+This `public_key` will be used by the Authenticator to confirm the same Device is making subsequent requests.
 The `timestamp` ensures the request is valid for only a short time.

 ### Respond with URL

-When the Authenticator receives a registration request, it will respond with a URL for the Human (with a browser) to authenticate.
+When the Authenticator receives a registration request, it will respond with a URL for the Browser to authenticate.
 Other information includes: When this registration attempt expires, how often to poll for an update, and as session_id for subsequent requests.

 ```
 {